 You need to assess how much you spend with these and add them to your turnover.

-If you are a small business and think you may have to register for VAT because of reverse charged advertising invoices please get in contact for a free consultation via email or phone. (follow this link to book some time now)
+If you are a small business and think you may have to register for VAT because of reverse charged advertising invoices please get in contact with our specialist team of ecommerce accountants for a free consultation via email or phone. (follow this link to book some time now)